US indigenous languages

 Raven (Bayaq or Bayak,

 in the Quileute language.)
-Raven is the trickster figure of Quileute legends.
-His name is pronounced similar to
+Raven is the trickster figure of the Quileute legends.
+The Quileute pronunciation of his name is

-bah-yuck in Quileute.
-Raven is a clever and generally benign figure who sometimes helps humankind, but he also has
+similar to bah-yuck.
+Raven is a clever and generally benign figure who sometimes helps the Quileute tribe, but he also has

 many character traits that are viewed negatively in Quileute culture (greed, laziness, arrogance, deceitfulness, and

-rudeness) and many Quileute legends have to do with Raven misbehaving and getting into trouble because of it.
+rudeness) and many Quileute legends and stories have to do with Raven misbehaving and getting into trouble because of it.

 Thunderbird (T'ist'ilal or Tistilal,